Bypassing SEGs Outside of Email: Real-World Examples

 How Abnormal Stops Attacks Initiated Outside of Email

 Abnormal uses advanced behavioral AI to detect these email-adjacent attacks.
-With our API architecture, Abnormal is uniquely positioned to ingest tens of thousands of unique signals—establishing a known baseline from which to detect anomalies.
+With our API architecture, Abnormal is uniquely positioned to ingest tens of thousands of unique signals—establishing a known baseline from which to detect anomalies indicative of zero-day threats.

 In the cases illustrated above, Abnormal identified a number of anomalies, including unusual sender domains that don’t match with link domains shared in the body of the email, suspicious email body HTML, email signatures associated with known threat actor communications, and content that is often correlated with financial fraud or schemes aimed at stealing personal data.